 - maps of the world and from other countries.

 Searching the catalogues for maps

-Because the Cartographic Collection has both published and unpublished maps, the best place to start your search is the advanced search engine (with the Cartographic Collection selected).
+Because the Cartographic Collection has both published and unpublished maps, the best place to start your search is the National Library website advanced search engine with the Cartographic Collection selected.

-Most materials in this collection can be requested and viewed in the library's first floor reading room in Wellington.
-If you have any enquiries you can contact us via Ask-a-Librarian, for other contact details go to the library’s Contact us page.
+Most materials in this collection can be requested and viewed in the library's first-floor reading room in Wellington.
+If you have any enquiries use our online 'Ask a librarian' service.

 You can request copies of maps from the Cartographic Collection and you can take your own photographs of maps if visiting the library.
-Maps from the Cartographic Collection are not photocopied however so you will need to order high-resolution digital photographs: see our page about Making copies.
+Maps from the Cartographic Collection are not photocopied so you will need to order high-resolution digital photographs.

 Please note that where necessary, you will need to obtain copyright approval in writing from the copyright owner before copying can start.
 Talk to our staff to see how we can help with making copies and contacting copyright owners.